Visualizations with Three.js

 This book gave me the confidence to tackle challenges in WebGL.

-The author has a gift for explaining complex concepts about Interactive Charts.
+The author has a gift for explaining complex concepts about Visualizations.

-This helped me connect the dots I’d been missing in JavaScript.
+This helped me connect the dots I’d been missing in Visualizations.
+The troubleshooting tips alone are worth the price of admission.

 Join the Discussion